Khajisana/XFL-S/README.md

 ## Conference
-This work is part pf my paper **Communication-Efficient Federated Learning via Adaptive Single-Layer Transmission ** submitted to **The 8th International Conference on Advanced Communication Technologies and Networking (CommNet 2025)**.
+This work is part pf my paper **Communication-Efficient Federated Learning via Adaptive Single-Layer Transmission** submitted to **The 8th International Conference on Advanced Communication Technologies and Networking (CommNet 2025)**.

 ## Credits
 **Author:** Khaji Sana

-**Inspired by the works of:** Rachid EL MOKADEM, Yann BEN MAISSA, and Zineb EL AKKAOUI

 **Supervised by:** Yann BEN MAISSA (INPT)
+The National Institute of Posts and Telecommunications(INPT)

 ## Description
 This implementation presents an eXtreme Federated Learning approach guided by Sensitivity (XFL-S) that uses sensitivity-based layer selection to reduce communication overhead.
-The work is inspired by the XFL framework developed by Rachid EL MOKADEM.

 ## Installation